buddy-blues/.github/profile/README.md

-# Hi there, welcome to Buddy Blues 👋
+# Hi there, welcome to BuddyBlues 👋

 ## 👥 Team Members
 | Name                               | University                                          | LinkedIn                                                                                                     |